racquesta/sampleLesson/README.md

 ![04-InvControlSolution](Images/04-InvControlSolution.png)

 Ask students whether they completed the bonus code.
 Ask them to share their solution.
 Show the ability to create a custom  menu if no student goes over it.
+The bonus code can be found [here] and in the script editor.
+You will have to choose `bonus.gs` from the left menu.  *Note: You can access functions and variables from other code files within a google speadsheet.*

 `onOpen` is a reserved function name in Google, and `e` asks similar to `this`.
 In this case it represents the spreadsheet being opened.